Quiapo Church: History

+Early churches

 The earliest church, built by missionaries of the Order of Friars Minor, was made of bamboo for the frame and nipa leaves as thatching.
 In 1574, Limahong and his soldiers destroyed and burned the church.
-Formerly a visita (chapel-of-ease) of Santa Ana, the Franciscan friar Antonio de Nombella founded the church in 1588 which was dedicated to Saint John the Baptist, the forerunner of Christ.
+Formerly a visita (chapel-of-ease) of Santa Ana, the Franciscan friar Antonio de Nombella founded the church in 1588 through the petition of Saint Pedro Bautista, then the superior of the Franciscans in the Philippines.
+The church was dedicated to Sweetest Name of Jesus, with St. John the Baptist as its patron saint.
 It burned down in 1603 and the parish was temporarily turned over to the Jesuits until secular clergy objected.
 Governor-General Santiago de Vera initiated the full construction of the church in 1686.
-On April 8, 1639, the administration of the church was returned to the seculars who had always taking care of the church's welfare.
+On April 8, 1639, the administration of the church was returned to the seculars who had always taken care of the church's welfare.